Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

-**Expert in utilizing AI tools like ChatGPT and Co-Pilot,** my 17 years of experience supercharges Generative DevOps within your organization.
-Embracing the paradigm shift, I leverage these disruptive technologies and my extensive GitOps and CI/CD knowledge for unparalleled efficiency. **I excel at forecasting key revisions** in tech decisions.
-My aim?
-Empowering developers to interact with computing resources seamlessly, **fully unlocking the tech revolution's potential**.
+**Expert in Automation** - Leveraging 17 years of experience to supercharge AI tools like ChatGPT and Co-Pilot.
+Embrace the paradigm shift with my extensive knowledge in GitOps and CI/CD.
+Bring Generative DevOps to your organization for unparalleled productivity.
+By empowering developers to interact with computing resources as a commodity, **I aim to fully unlock the tech revolution's potential**.

 ----